 Make sure you treat cultural dimensions as a tool to build awareness and help discuss your experiences with others, instead of taking the culture’s descriptions exactly as they are.
 Provided that you do that, there is a great chance that your cross-cultural relations either in a professional or private life will gain on quality.

 Have you encountered cultural dimensions concepts before?
 What did you think of them?
-How (if at all) did they help you in your cross-cultural experiences?
+Did they help you in your cross-cultural work?